barsoom/debitech/README.md

       }
     }

-First try to get "valid_credentials?" to return true with just using [debitech_soap](https://github.com/joakimk/debitech_soap)
+First try to get "valid_credentials?" to return true with just using [debitech_soap](https://github.com/joakimk/debitech_soap).

-    # Charging a credit card
+Charging a credit card:

     debitech = Debitech::ServerApi.new(debitech_server_config)

     # VERIFY_ID:        The id you get back when registering a card.